North Carolina vs. Kansas State Women's Basketball Predictions & Picks - November 25

 North Carolina Performance Insights

+- The Tar Heels are outscoring opponents by 23.8 points per game with a +119 scoring differential overall.
+They put up 72 points per game (107th in college basketball) and give up 48.2 per outing (eighth in college basketball).

-- The Tar Heels' +119 scoring differential (outscoring opponents by 23.8 points per game) is a result of scoring 72 points per game (107th in college basketball) while allowing 48.2 per contest (eighth in college basketball).
+- The Wildcats' +113 scoring differential (outscoring opponents by 22.6 points per game) is a result of putting up 72.6 points per game (104th in college basketball) while giving up 50 per contest (18th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.